BACKGROUND: We sought to describe patterns of initial radiotherapy among non-metastatic prostate cancer (PC) patients by recurrence risk groups.

 Digital Object Identifier (DOI)

 Wang, Dian; Ho, Alex; Hamilton, Ann S.; Wu, Xiao-Cheng; Lo, Mary; Fleming, Steven; Goodman, Michael; Thompson, Trevor; and Owen, Jean, "Type and dose of radiotherapy used for initial treatment of non-metastatic prostate cancer" (2014).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 4.